Sonali Phogat, social media influencer and BJP leader from Haryana, dies of suspected heart attack in Goa | Politics

 In one of the videos posted on Monday evening, she is seen with a group of people.

-She had 8,85,000 followers on Instagram and her profile described her as a "mother, actor and content creator."
+She had a considerable following on TikTok short video app and has 8,85,000 followers on Instagram .
+Her profile described her as a “mother, actor and content creator.”
 Many netizens expressed grief over her demise.

 Phogat's Facebook profile also had similar pictures in a pink turban, uploaded around the same time as on Instagram.